LuisG93/router_test/readme.md

 # Ssh update

-This api has an endpoint for update an interface in one or more routers.
+This API has two endpoints for updating and viewing information on a router.

 ## Setup

-Clonar repositorio
+Clone repository.

 ```bash
 git clone https://github.com/LuisG93/router_test.git